Video interview tips - 11 ways to impress the hiring manager | Main Region | TS

 Just as you would turn up early to a physical interview, have everything in place at least 10 minutes before your video interview is due to commence.
 It’s just as unprofessional to leave an interviewer waiting online as it is in the interview room.
 So, join the video interview a minute or two before it is due to start.

 While you may be sitting in the comfort of your own home, you should still dress for as you would for an in-person interview.
 Not only will this make you look the part, it will help you get in the right mindset for a formal conversation.

 While always important, communicating confidently is even more of a decisive factor in video interviews than it is during regular in-person interviews.
 Without being able to use your body language to show the interviewer you are listening, interested and enthusiastic, they might have difficulty reading you.
 Leave them in no doubt of your interest in the role by asking questions and communicating confidently throughout the interview.

-Do not panic if your signal breaks up or you lose connection.
-The most important thing is to stay calm.
+Do not panic if your signal breaks up or you lose internet connection.
+The most important thing is to stay calm in your video interview.
 How you react when things don’t go as planned can reveal a lot about how you cope under pressure, and a potential employer will be looking out for this.

 If your technology fails, restart the call.
 Quickly contact your interviewer to update them – they’ll understand it is out of your control, so try not to worry and keep your composure.